MrGiovanni/RadGPT/README.md

 ## Download the AbdomenAtlas 3.0 Dataset

-You can directly download AbdomenAtlas 3.0 from [HuggingFace](https://huggingface.co/datasets/AbdomenAtlas/AbdomenAtlas3.0Mini/) using your preferred HuggingFace dowload method (e.g., huggingface-cli), *or you can just use the download code below*:
+You can directly download AbdomenAtlas 3.0 from [HuggingFace](https://huggingface.co/datasets/AbdomenAtlas/AbdomenAtlas3.0Mini/) using your preferred HuggingFace dowload method (e.g., huggingface-cli), *or you can just use the simple download code below*:

 ```bash
 git clone https://github.com/PedroRASB/RadGPT